mananapr/mananapr.github.io/src/consoom.md

   <img src="/images/consoomer.png" alt="consoomer">
 </picture>

-The internet has become rather inconvinient these days filled with ads, tracking, paywalls and what not.
+The internet has become rather inconvenient these days filled with ads, tracking, paywalls and what not.
 So I thought I'd make some sort of a guide about how to *consoom* effectively on the modern web.

 Luke Smith also did a video on RSS recently which I'll link in the sources.
 You should watch that as well.